Troubleshooting Windows proxies

 Checking the keys and certificates

 The appliance and Windows proxy communicate through an encrypted channel.
 In order for the Windows proxy to communicate with the appliance, each end requires the certificate of the other end.
-Visit the appliance user interface, from the main menu, click Manage > Credentials.
-The Credentials page displays.
-Click Windows Proxies to see status information from the appliance point of view, and visit the Proxy Manager Edit > Known Appliances dialog.
+Visit the appliance user interface in Discovery > Credentials > Windows Proxies to see status information from the appliance point of view, and visit the Proxy Manager Edit > Known Appliances dialog.
 Ensure that both ends have correct certificate fingerprints and have approved the connection.

 Checking for an omniORB.cfg file

 The communication between appliance and Windows proxy uses the omniORB CORBA implementation.
 Configuration of omniORB can affect communication. omniORB's configuration is stored in

 C:\omniORB.cfg.
 In a normal Windows proxy install, that file is not present.
 If it is present, its contents might prevent communication with the Windows proxy, or might cause other problems.

 omniORB can be configured to only permit connections from particular IP addresses.
 This is achieved by adding lines of this form in